josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 > “Why did you do it in *that* voice?”
 >
 > Life is survived by laughing.

+*Follow the evidence:*

+- [📹: “Ex Police Chief Breaks Down How Sarah Everard's Killer Was Caught”, from The Crime Agents](https://youtu.be/xkVcfxOcFMw?is=bIjIcCtZ1sdv2cAo) – *Neil Basu and Andy Hughes speak well to how this case fundamentally impacted public trust, and the impact on Met police, as individual people navigating such a change, at that time in response*

 ---